by K.R. Tremblay, Jr. & revised by C. Weiner* (7/19)

 - Just because you rent, do not think that you are helpless in reducing your home energy costs.

-- Simple things that can be done to save energy include: manage sun exposure, use compact fluorescent lamps, lower the water heater temperature, select an efficient room air conditioner, and buy Energy Star electronics.
+- Simple things that can be done to save energy include: manage windows, use LED lamps, lower the water heater temperature, select an efficient room air conditioner, and buy Energy Star electronics.

 Adjust the Thermostat

 - In winter, keep the thermostat set around 68 degrees F while at home during the day, and 60 degrees F at night.

 - In summer, set the thermostat around 78 degrees F. Also, you might use room or ceiling fans to help you be more comfortable at higher temperatures.

 - For most heating and cooling systems, if you will be away from your home for an extended period of time set the temperature even higher in summer and lower in winter.
 It does not take long to heat or cool your home back to your preferred temperature.

 - If your home does not have a programmable thermostat, talk to your landlord about installing one.
 A programmable thermostat allows you to program different temperatures at different times of the day, giving you greater control over energy use and comfort.